Oak Cliff: In popular culture

 Oak Cliff has been home to a long list of musicians.
-When T-Bone Walker made his debut with Columbia in 1929, he lived in Oak Cliff, and recorded as Oak Cliff T-Bone.
+When T-Bone Walker made his debut with Columbia in 1929, he lived in Oak Cliff and recorded as Oak Cliff T-Bone.
 Edie Brickell's second album included a song about life in Oak Cliff titled "Oak Cliff Bra".
-Other musicians from Oak Cliff include Michael Martin Murphey, rap artist DCT Yella Beezy, Stevie Ray Vaughan, B. W. Stevenson, The D.O.C., Ray Wylie Hubbard and Jimmie Vaughan.
-The experimental death metal quintet Mē◦āt◦َus were also from Oak Cliff.
+Other musicians from Oak Cliff include Michael Martin Murphey, Yella Beezy, Stevie Ray Vaughan, B. W. Stevenson, The D.O.C., Ray Wylie Hubbard and Jimmie Vaughan.
+The experimental death metal quintet Mē◦āt◦us was also from Oak Cliff.
 Actors Yvonne Craig (television's first Batgirl) and Stephen Tobolowsky lived in Oak Cliff.

 Oak Cliff is home to the Sour Grapes art collective, founded by Carlos Donjuan, with his brothers Arturo and Miguel in 2000.
 The collective has murals throughout the Dallas area.

 Former NBA Player and now Hall of Famer Dennis Rodman grew up in Oak Cliff.

 Omar Gonzalez, a defender for Toronto in Major League Soccer and the U.S. national team, was born and raised in Oak Cliff.

 Oak Cliff is the home of the Texas Theatre, located in West Jefferson Boulevard, where former resident Lee Harvey Oswald, the man suspected of killing U.S. President John F. Kennedy and shooting Dallas Police officer JD Tippit at 10th and Patton Streets, was arrested.
 The theater has appeared in many books and movies on the Kennedy assassination, including Oliver Stone's 1991 film, JFK.
-On November 22, 1963, Warren "Butch" Burroughs, who ran the concession stand at the theatre, said that Oswald came into the theater between 1:00 and 1:07 pm; he also claimed he sold Oswald popcorn at 1:15 p.m.
-Julia Postal later said that Burroughs initially told her the same thing although he later denied this.
-Theatre patron, Jack Davis, also corroborated Burroughs' time, claiming he observed Oswald in the theatre prior to 1:20 pm.
+On November 22, 1963, Warren "Butch" Burroughs, who ran the concession stand at the theatre, said that Oswald came into the theater between 1:00 and 1:07 pm; he also claimed he sold Oswald popcorn at 1:15 pm.
+Julia Postal later said that Burroughs initially told her the same thing, although he later denied this.
+Theatre patron Jack Davis also corroborated Burroughs' time, claiming he observed Oswald in the theatre prior to 1:20 pm.

-Oak Cliff is the setting of City Limit, the novel by Lantzee Miller is a coming-of-age story and metaphorical portrait of the beginning of Oak Cliff's recent rebirth and self redefinition.
+Oak Cliff is the setting of City Limit; the novel by Lantzee Miller is a coming-of-age story and metaphorical portrait of the beginning of Oak Cliff's recent rebirth and self-redefinition.